 If you choose not to kill them, you need to lure them away from Jad, as they will continue to heal him if they are too close.

 If you choose to kill them, you must do so before they have healed Jad back to full health, or they will respawn when you get him to half health again.

 Beating the caves is not an easy task, and the further you get, the more Tokkul you will receive.

-If you are strong, determined and lucky enough to last and beat TzTok-Jad, you will be rewarded with the Cape of Fire.
-This cape offers the following bonuses:
+If you are strong, determined and lucky enough to last and beat TzTok-Jad, you will be rewarded with a fire cape and 16,000 Tokkul.